-We continuously work to build supplier capacity in the areas for which we require information, and we are working on developing tools to optimize and automatize the process based on the experiences and learnings.
+We do experience low levels of maturity among some our suppliers, and therefore we continuously work to build their capacity in the areas for which we require information.
+We are continuously working on developing tools to optimize and automatize the process based on the experiences and learnings.